Sjord/Sjord.github.io/_posts/2019-02-05-attacking-rsa.md

 ### Low private exponent

 Decrypting a message consists of calculating _c<sup>d</sup>_ mod _N_.
 The smaller _d_ is, the faster this operation goes.
-However, [Wiener](http://www.reverse-engineering.info/Cryptography/ShortSecretExponents.pdf) found a way to recover _d_ (and thus the private key).
+However, [Wiener](http://www.reverse-engineering.info/Cryptography/ShortSecretExponents.pdf) found a way to recover _d_ (and thus the private key) when _d_ is relatively small.
 [Boneh and Durfee](http://antoanthongtin.vn/Portals/0/UploadImages/kiennt2/KyYeu/DuLieuNuocNgoai/8.Advances%20in%20cryptology-Eurocrypt%201999-LNCS%201592/15920001.pdf) improved this attack to recover private exponents that are less than _N_<sup>0.292</sup>.

+If the private exponent is small, the public exponent is [necessarily large](https://crypto.stackexchange.com/questions/67426/can-you-recognize-a-low-private-exponent-from-a-public-key/67432#67432).
+If you encounter a public key with a large public exponent, it may be worth it to run the Boneh-Durfee attack against it.

 Demo: smalld.pem